ParinVachhani/personal-site/README.md

 Please all the credit should be attributed to [original *Hexo* version](https://github.com/LouisBarranqueiro/hexo-theme-tranquilpeak) and its author [Louis Barranqueiro](https://github.com/LouisBarranqueiro).

 ## Setup for Yourself
-I have created a guide explaining how someone can create a blog like mine using Hugo and Netlify CMS.
-You can view it [here](https://www.ragasirtahk.tk/2018/01/setting-up-netlify-cms-on-hugo/).
+You can create a website like mine using Hugo and Netlify CMS by following the guide [here](https://www.ragasirtahk.tk/2018/01/setting-up-netlify-cms-on-hugo/).

 ## Use as boilerplate
 Most of us love boilerplates!